-The four best ultimate teams in North America will come together at the historic Breese Stevens Field in downtown Madison,WI to compete in the seventh AUDL Championship Weekend on August 11 and 12 in 2018.
+The after a grueling 2018 regular season and playoff gauntlet, the four best teams in professional ultimate - the Dallas Roughnecks, Madison Radicals, Los Angeles Aviators, and New York Empire - will come together at the historic Breese Stevens Field in downtown Madison,WI to compete in the seventh AUDL Championship Weekend on August 11 and 12 in 2018.
 Tickets for the event are on sale now for $20 for all three games at the Madison Radicals website.
+All three games - both semifinals and the finals - will be live broadcast on the Stadium network.

 The American Ultimate Disc League (AUDL), is the first and largest professional ultimate league in the world, with 23 teams throughout Canada and the United States.
 The championship will be the culmination of 161 regular season games and two rounds of playoffs, with the best teams from each of the league’s four divisions coming to Breese to compete in a Final Four-style playoff.
 Two semifinal games will be played on Saturday, August 11, with the championship game taking place the following day on Sunday, August 12.